 - wrapping paper cutter (not necessary but handy)

-Start by cutting the top flaps off of the cardboard boxes using scissors.
+Start by cutting the top flaps off of the cardboard boxes using scissors or a utility knife.
 To make them into decorative storage, you won’t need their tops!

 Next, unroll the wrapping paper and set the cardboard box on top.
 You will want to cut enough paper to go from the top of the cardboard box, down the side, under the bottom, and up the other side, leaving 2-3″ on all sides.
 Hint: do this on the part of the box you want to be facing out.
-Since my boxes are not square, I chose the wider sides to be my front and back, and then the shorter sides with the handle cut outs will be the side of the decorative storage boxes.
+Since my boxes are not square, I chose the wider sides to be my front and back, and then the shorter sides with the handle cut-outs will be the side of the decorative storage boxes.

 Next let the wrapping paper lay down under the box for now.
 Place strips of double sided tape onto the edges of the box where the paper will be covering.